mucommander/mucommander/readme.txt

  - Improved file handling performance
  - Optimized handling of Zip and Tar archives which can now be accessed much faster
  - Faster table rendering
+ - File user permissions are properly preserved under Java 1.6 (only)
  - Toolbar and command bar now contextually show whether the action can be triggered or not
  - Free/total volume space now automatically refreshes (every 60 seconds)
  - 'File collision' dialog improved, attempts to transfer a folder to one of its subfolders are now detected